SMTG-Bham/doped/docs/Tips.rst

   ``DefectsParser(json_filename="custom_name.json")``, but the default is ``{Host Chemical Formula}_defect_dict.json``.

-    - Additionally, a ``voronoi_nodes.json`` file is saved to the bulk supercell calculation directory if any interstitial defects are parsed.
-This contains information about the Voronoi tessellation nodes in the host structure, which are used for analysing interstitial positions but can be somewhat costly to calculate – so are automatically saved to file once initially computed to reduce parsing times.

 - Additionally, if following the recommended structure-searching approach with ``ShakeNBreak`` as shown in the tutorials, ``distortion_metadata.json`` files will be written to the top directory (``output_path``, containing distortion information about all defects) and to each defect directory (containing just the